ncaio/serIR/README.md

 | a | s | d | f | `g` | h | j | k | l | ç |
 | z | x | c | v | b | n | m | , | . | ; |

 The algorithm interacts with the sent IR signals, captured by the IR module, and replays the "movements".
-Every virtual keyboard has an initial/start point.
+PS: Every virtual keyboard has an initial/start point.
 This test's starting point was **g** or index [2,4].

 **Example - LG TV KEYBOARD MAPPING**